KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 Use TS 27560:2023 as the baseline for:

-- party identification (controller role) — profile it into CIR and reference it by controller_identity_record_id;
+- party identification (controller role): profile it into CIR and reference it by controller_identity_record_id;
-- event_time semantics — align record creation/update events with the Notice Event Log;
+- event_time semantics: align record creation/update events with the Notice Event Log;
-- processing purposes + recipients + retention — reuse TS-style field naming where practical, but ensure each processing claim is bound to notice_version_reference.
+- processing purposes, recipients, and retention: reuse TS-style field naming where practical, but ensure each processing claim is bound to notice_version_reference.

-### B.2 Optional Profile B2 — Personal Processing Record structure (individual-held)
+### B.2 Optional Profile B2: Personal Processing Record structure (individual-held)

 **Purpose:** Add an individual-held, data-minimizing personal evidence record that is portable and supports rights exercise.